Raziel90/personal_website/content/authors/admin/_index.md

 first_name: Alice
 email: claudiocoppola90@gmail.com
 ---
-Claudio Coppola is a Postdoctoral Researcher at the School of Electronic Engineering and Computer Science of the Queen Mary University of London (UK).
+Claudio Coppola is an expert in artificial intelligence and robotics, passionate about advancing the state-of-the-art in machine learning.
+As an Applied Scientist at Amazon, he develops cutting-edge machine learning solutions for forecasting and pricing at Amazon Transportation Services.

+Previously, as a postdoctoral Researcher at Queen Mary University of London's School of Electronic Engineering and Computer Science, Claudio focused on robot learning for manufacturing automation.
+His research on tactile perception, robot teleoperation, and learning from human demonstrations aimed to enable more intelligent and adaptive industrial robots.

+Claudio earned his PhD in Robotic Perception from the University of Lincoln in 2018, where his doctoral research explored human activity understanding for assistive robotics in indoor environments.
+He also holds an MSc degree (cum laude) in Computer Engineering from the University of Naples Federico II in Italy (2013).

+He obtained a PhD in Robotics from the University of Lincoln, UK, in 2018.
+His work there was dedicated to Human Activity Understanding for Assistive Robots in a indoor environment.

 In 2013, he received MSc degree (cum laude) in computer engineering from the University of Naples Federico II, Italy.

-He obtained a PhD in Robotic Perception from the University of Lincoln, UK, in 2018.
-His current research interests include Robotic Perception and Robot Learning with a focus on Human and Robot Activity Understanding, Visual and Tactile Perception, and Learning from Human Demonstrations.
-Dr Coppola published in several high-level international journals and conferences and has broad experiences in working with industrial partners as a Machine Learning Engineer.
+With numerous publications in top-tier peer-reviewed journals and conferences including ICRA, IROS, ECAI  and IJSR Claudio has extensive experience within academia and industry to implement machine learning and data science techniques.
+His technical expertise and passion for AI robotics make him an asset to any initiative at the intersection of intelligent systems and automation.

 {style="text-align: justify;"}